Kapware64/SceneKap/README.md

 This is the RESTful API for a places platform.

-The project was initially the backend for a mobile places app (originally called SceneKap), but after development was halted, it has been released as open source.
+The project was initially the backend for a mobile places app (originally called SceneKap), but was later converted to an open source project.
 It utilizes the Play Framework, Scala, HTML, CSS, and MongoDB.

 The project comes included with an interface allowing easy manipulation of the API for testing purposes via a web browser.